lucron9090/cruis-api/UI_UX_AUDIT_AND_REWRITE_PLAN.md

 ## Executive Summary

-The current Motor M1 Application has **critical UI/UX issues** that severely impact usability, especially on mobile devices.
+The current YourCar M1 Application has **critical UI/UX issues** that severely impact usability, especially on mobile devices.
 This audit identifies 47 specific problems across layout, navigation, responsiveness, accessibility, and visual design.
 A complete ground-up rewrite is **strongly recommended**.

 ---